 Thomas Kynaston’s line can then be traced back through his parents Richard Kynaston and Mallt ferch Huw (Matilda, daughter of Hugh ap Madoc); his grandparents John Kynaston and Eleanor; and his great grandfather William Kynaston.
 After this there is a little confusion.
 The Visitation‘s pedigree shows that William’s parents were Griffin (or Griffiths) Kynaston and Margaret, daughter of John Hoord.
-The family tree at FamilySearch shows another generation between William and Griffin (or Gruffud as he is there named) and Margaret – Jenkin (or John) Kynaston and his wife Jane Mainwaring.
+The family tree once available at FamilySearch shows another generation between William and Griffin (or Gruffud as he was there named) and Margaret – Jenkin (or John) Kynaston and his wife Jane Mainwaring.

 After this, the ancestral trails agree once more.
 Griffin / Griffiths / Gruffud Kynaston’s father is named as John (a.k.a.
 Jenkin), and John’s parents as Madog or Madoc Kynaston and Isolda Percy of Northumberland.
 The ancestry of Madog Kynaston can then be traced back to Sir Gruffud Vychan ap Iorwerth and thence even further back, to a line of Brenins (or Princes; some use the term Kings) of Powys: Royalty of a sort.